7 Wonders of India - Architectural Beauty You Must Visit in 2024

 How Many Wonders in India?

 As listed by UNESCO, India has one of the highest number of World Heritage Sites.
 Out of these Heritage Sites, the Ministry of Culture has picked 7 sites as the 7 wonders of India.
-Each site signifies a specific period of Indian history and showcases that time’s beliefs, architecture, and culture.
+Each site signifies a specific period of Indian history and showcases the beliefs, architecture, and culture of that period.

-• Humans should build all the structures, monuments, and buildings in an acceptable state of preservation.
-They should be reconstructed without visual aids and perceived directly, without artificial help.
+• All structures, monuments, and buildings must be human-made and in an acceptable state of preservation.
+They should be able to be appreciated directly, without the need for visual aids or artificial enhancements.

-• The monuments and structures should have profound architectural or artistic value in human history.
+• The monuments and structures must possess significant architectural or artistic value in the context of human history.

-• The buildings selected should be such that they should signify the cultural and social diversity of the people and ancestors.
+• The buildings must signify the cultural and social diversity of the country and its ancestors.

-How many wonders in India are currently present?
-This list presents seven wonders of India, chosen based on their historical significance.
+This list presents the 7 wonders of India, chosen based on their historical significance:

 Gomateshwara a statue with its arms pointing downwards and face upright in Kayotsarga facing north

 Gomateshwara Statue, also called the Bahubali Temple, dates back to 983 AD.
-Located in the village of Shravanabelagola, India’s largest monolithic statue.
+Located in the village of Shravanabelagola, it is India’s largest monolithic statue.
 Sculptors carved the statue from a single block of granite.
-It stands 57 feet tall and is visible from at least 30 kilometers away, situated above the Vidhyagiri hill of the village.
-Gomateshwara is an essential figure in the history of Jainism, being the second son of the first Tirthankara of Jains.
+It stands 57 feet tall and is visible from at least 30 kilometres away, situated above the Vidhyagiri hill of the village.
+Gomateshwara is an essential figure in the history of Jainism, being the second son of the first Tirthankara of Jainism.

-Voted as one of the seven wonders of the India in 2007, the statue symbolizes non-violence and provides peace and relief for people.
+Voted as one of the seven wonders of India in 2007, the statue symbolizes non-violence.

 Hampi